sinaahmadi/sinaahmadi.github.io/_posts/2019-04-16-text-pre-processing-with-bash.md

 ### Text reading

-The very first step of any tasks in text (pre-)processing is text reading.
+The very first step of any task in text (pre-)processing is text reading.
 We will see later in this tutorial that some commands, like `wc`, take care of the text reading without requiring us to do any further commands for reading.

 #### `cat`
 ##### Syntax: `cat [options] [filenames]`